opentelekomcloud-docs/cloud-backup-recovery/umn/source/management_permissions/creating_a_user_and_granting_cbr_permissions.rst

 This section describes how to use IAM to implement fine-grained permissions control for your CBR resources.
 With IAM, you can:

--  Create IAM users for personnel based on your enterprise's organizational structure.
+-  Create IAM users based on your enterprise's organizational structure.
 Each IAM user has their own identity credentials for accessing CBR resources.
 -  Grant users only the permissions required to perform a given task based on their job responsibilities.
 -  Entrust a cloud account or cloud service to perform efficient O&M on your CBR resources.